uidentzero/Coursera-Getting-And-Cleaning-Data/README.md

   It contains:

   1. The raw data
-  2. A tidy data set
+  2. A tidy data set derived from the raw data
   3. A code book for describing the tidy set
   4. The recipe used to create the tidy data set from the raw data